KTC96/StackPortfolio/TESTING.md

 ## Overview

 I am using a combination of automated and manual testing in my project.
 I also use different tools for validating the HTML, CSS, JavaScript and Python code.
+In this testing file, I have also included the performance checks from Google Lighthouse.

-##  Manual Testing
+## Validation

 ### HTML